 - Demonstrated supervised experience in providing counseling and/or psychotherapy/psychoeducation services.

-- Excellent organizational skills, dependent and responsive with attention to details and ability to prioritize multiple tasks
+- Excellent organizational skills, dependent and responsive with attention to detail, and ability to prioritize multiple tasks.

-- Ability to work effectively in team environment, excellent interpersonal skills with positive attitude and maximum discretion when handling sensitive and confidential information.
+- Ability to work effectively in a team environment, excellent interpersonal skills with a positive attitude, and maximum discretion when handling sensitive and confidential information.

 - Ability to accept personal differences, establish trusting relationships, and work with culturally diverse populations.

 - Must demonstrate knowledge of and experience in the areas of trauma-focused cognitive behavioral therapy, diagnostic assessment, family systems theory, and group treatment.